 She explained that some parents from my class community, along with a small team of staff from our school were nominating me for the OnPoint Prize for Excellence in Education.
 I was shocked as she smiled and handed me the nomination letters from the parents and our principal.
 It had never occurred to me that the job I put my heart and soul into each day, that millions of teachers put their hearts and souls into each day, could be or would be recognized in this manner.
 With the school day before me, I placed the precious letters carefully on top of the filing cabinet and began the work of gathering a community together for a day of learning and exploration.

 That afternoon I stole a few moments to sit down and read the letters.
 The words were palpable.
 Parents wrote about these human moments that I see each day.
 They wrote about what they heard and saw in their children.
 They wrote about the possibilities their children heard and saw in themselves.
 They wrote about moments I was never even privy to, that happened at home and were shared between parent and child.
 They wrote about how our little classroom in Vancouver was a place to take risks, to be creative and to care.

 I think about the words on those letters every single day before class.
-Their thoughts and acknowledgement made me want to strive to do better, teach bigger, listen longer.
+Their thoughts and acknowledgment made me want to strive to do better, teach bigger, listen longer.
 As educators, we aim to inspire and impact the students in our classroom, who in turn, will contribute their gifts to our community.
 When an organization takes the time and effort to recognize those very important moments of learning and empowerment happening in schools across the Northwest, we know the impact is reaching beyond the walls of our classrooms.